intel/device-modeling-language/doc/1.4/language.md

 #### Not Mapping Addresses To Registers

-An important thing to note is that registers do not have to be mapped at all, neither at an address offset nor with an index number.
+An important thing to note is that registers do not have to be mapped at all.
 This may be useful for internal registers that are not directly accessible from software.
 By using an unmapped register, you can get the advantages of using register, such as automatic checkpointing and register fields.
 This internal register can then be used from the implementations of other registers, or other parts of the model.

 Historically, unmapped registers were commonly used to store simple device state, but this usage is no longer recommended &mdash;